Huo Yuanjia: In popular culture

 Huo's life has been adapted into films and television series.
 In these adaptations, Huo is typically depicted as a heroic martial artist who fights to uphold the dignity of the Chinese people in the face of foreign aggression.
 He is secretly poisoned to death by foreigners, usually the Japanese, who see him as a threat to their exploitation of China.
 A notable feature in some of these adaptations is the appearance of Chen Zhen, a fictional character first portrayed by Bruce Lee in the 1972 film Fist of Fury (released in the U.S. as The Chinese Connection).
 In the film, Chen Zhen is one of Huo's apprentices.
 He brings his teacher's murderers to justice and ensures that Huo's legacy, the Jingwu School and "Jingwu Spirit", continues to live on.
 Notable actors who have portrayed Huo on screen include Wong Yuen-sun in The Legendary Fok (1981), Bryan Leung in Legend of a Fighter (1982), Eddy Ko in Fist of Fury (1995), Vincent Zhao in Huo Yuanjia (2001), Jet Li in Fearless (2006), and Ekin Cheng in Huo Yuanjia (2008).
+Vincent Zhao portrayed him in the TV drama Heroes.